ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 to probe to update its model.
 If the available bottleneck bandwidth increases, BBR must send faster to discover this.
-Likewise, if the round-trip propagation delay changes, this changes the BDP, and thus BBR must send slower to get inflight below the new BDP in order to measure the new BBR.min_rtt.
+Likewise, if the round-trip propagation delay changes, this changes the BDP, and thus BBR must send slower to get C.inflight below the new BDP in order to measure the new BBR.min_rtt.
 Thus, BBR's state machine runs periodic, sequential experiments, sending faster to check for BBR.bw increases or sending slower to yield bandwidth, drain the queue, and check for BBR.min_rtt decreases.
 The frequency, magnitude,